MCIMS is located at 2301 Little Road Quantico, VA 22134

 Travel

 Travel to the course must be completed the Sunday Prior to the start date, and return travel must be Friday (Graduation Day).
-Training will not be abbreviated to meet your travel plans.
-Please do not schedule return flights prior to 1630 on Friday, the last day of the course.
+Training will not be abbreviated to meet travel plans.
+Return flights should not be scheduled before 1630 on Friday, the last day of the course.

 Billeting